analog-analytics/bi_gram_scoring/README.md

 First, create a bi_gram_scoring instance:

     require 'bi_gram_scoring'
     bi_gram_scoring = BiGramScoring.new(500)

 The parameter passed to `BiGramScoring#new` is the _capacity_ of the instance.
-Once the instance reaches this capacity, adding a new entry will eject the first entry, so in effect the instance retains a rolling window of the entries that have been added.
+Once the instance reaches its capacity, adding a new entry ejects the first entry, so in effect the instance retains a rolling window of the added entries.

 To add a new entry:

     score, matching_key, matching_arg = bi_gram_scoring.add_entry(key, value, arg)

 where:

- * `key` is a string used to identify the entry; if an entry is added with the same key as an entry added earlier (and not subsquently ejected), the existing entry is overwritten with the new value and arg.
+ * `key` is a string used to identify the entry.
+If an entry is added with the same key as a retained entry, the existing entry is overwritten.

  * `value` is the string that will be scored.

  * `arg` is a pass-through value associated with this entry

-The `BiGramScoring#add_entry` method returns the maximum `score` (a value between 0.0 and 1.0) of the new entry, compared to all existing entries, and the key and arg values of the existing entry with the maximum score against the new entry.
+The `BiGramScoring#add_entry` method returns the maximum `score` (a value between 0.0 and 1.0) of the new entry, compared to all retained entries, and the key and arg values of the retained  entry with the maximum score against the new entry.